Analysis | The dramatic shifts in the 2020 election, visualized

 That was an election in which Trump similarly motivated voters, though without an equivalent boost in interest from his own base.
 Trump correctly predicted that 2020 would be different, given that his most fervent supporters were more interested in voting for him than for Jerry the Random Republican House Candidate.
 We saw something similar happen in the span from 2008 to 2012: a presidential candidate’s win not translating to midterm success, but that midterm outcome not serving as a predictor of the electorate two years later.

-But the rebound from 2018 wasn’t enough to give Trump a second term.
+But the rebound from 2018 was not enough to give Trump a second term.
 Preliminary county-level results show how the average margins in both urban and suburban counties were friendlier to Biden than they had been to Hillary Clinton four years ago, even as rural votes shifted more to the right.

-That suburban shift was critical: It’s estimated that nearly half of the votes cast in the election were cast in suburban counties.
-Biden picking up 2.3 points on average across those counties made a big difference.
+That suburban shift was critical: It is estimated that nearly half of the votes cast in the election were cast in suburban counties.
+Biden’s picking up 2.3 points on average across those counties made a big difference.

-Those averages, though, mask some important variations.
-In some cities — including Philadelphia, a center of Trump’s false post-election claims about “voter fraud” — Trump actually did better than he did in 2016.
+Those averages, though, mask important variations.
+In some cities — including Philadelphia, a center of Trump’s false post-election claims about “voter fraud” — the president did better than he did in 2016.
 Part of this may be a function of incomplete vote counts, but part of it is probably also Trump’s improvement among non-White voters.

 The best way to explore this is by mapping it.
 The map below (which you can click to zoom in) shows the switch from 2016 to 2020 across all counties.